 If you’re reading this article and have not yet spoken to your partner about your solo trip, have you considered asking them to come with you?
 Communication is so important so don’t just assume that your partner might not want to come.
 This can also help build your relationship to be stronger.
 Don’t get us wrong, it will also put tests on your relationship too.
 This is something you work together to overcome and make your relationship stronger!

 There are ways that you can make a relationship work while solo travelling.
 Depending on how long the trip is, you need to think about if you can get through a period of long-distance.
 This is something that requires a lot of trust and unfortunately isn’t for everyone.
 If this is an option that you decide on as a team then make sure that you use the time beforehand to work on the trust between you both.
 Ensure that you are communicating.
 It is so easy to forget to communicate properly at times so make sure you work on your relationship before the trip comes up.

 Don’t let a relationship stop you from fulfilling your dreams and travelling.
 Solo travelling is healthy for you and your relationship.
+Sometimes you need to take a step back and think about having some time apart.
+We explore this more in our blog post about if couples need time apart.
 If your partner is stopping you from travelling then as harsh as it sounds, you may need to stop and consider whether this is the right relationship for you.

 In our relationship, we’re comfortable and trust each other to be able to travel together but also solo too.
 Don’t get us wrong, it is hard at times.
 Like every couple, we have setbacks and sometimes forget to communicate properly.
 Liam is away a lot for work so during these periods, Amy often travels back to England to visit family, goes on trips with her best friend and even does small solo trips herself.
 Please don’t ever let anyone stop you from solo travelling because it really is a beautiful thing and whilst it tests your relationship, you and your partner should always support each other in your dreams.